darya425/goit-react-hw-04-movies/README.md

 # movies-description-finder

-Own pet project to search movies.
+Own project to search movies.

 ## Created using